 Brian Curial is a very knowledgeable administrative law and business law lawyer with three decades of experience in advising businesses, associations and professionals.
 He has been repeatedly recognized for his professional achievements by a variety of organizations and rating agencies.
 Over the course of his career, Brian has become a trusted adviser to his clients, assisting them with strategic initiatives, general legal advice, risk management, negotiating and drafting agreements, and general corporate/commercial advice respecting the activities his clients engage in.

-Brian's practice focuses on advising his clients on a diverse range of legal issues they face and providing them with professional advice in the operation and governance of their organizations and in advocating on their behalf before government and administrative tribunals.
-He regularly advises his clients on a large variety of corporate, commercial and regulatory issues including governance, succession planning, acquisitions and dispositions, non-profit law, real estate, regulatory compliance, policy development, financing, leasing, contracts, confidentiality, anti-spam, privacy and freedom of information.
+Brian advises his clients on a diverse range of legal issues they face and provides them with professional advice in the operation and governance of their organizations.
+He also advocates on their behalf before government and administrative tribunals.
+One of Brian’s areas of expertise is defending professionals in discipline hearings.
+He also regularly advises his clients on a large variety of corporate, commercial, and regulatory issues including governance, succession planning, acquisitions and dispositions, real estate, regulatory compliance, policy development, financing, contracts, confidentiality, anti-spam, privacy, and freedom of information.

 Brian’s very diverse practice covers many areas of law and does not fit neatly into any one practice group or area.
 He provides pragmatic and strategic advice in a number of areas including business law, health law, administrative law, and privacy law.
 Brian acts for a large variety of owner-operated businesses in all aspects of their operations.